swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 }
 ```

-- Note: If you use the ``expect(processExitsWith:observing:_:sourceLocation:performing:)``
+- Note: If you use ``expect(processExitsWith:observing:_:sourceLocation:performing:)``
-  macro with a Swift compiler version lower than 6.3, it doesn't support
+  or ``require(processExitsWith:observing:_:sourceLocation:performing:)`` with a
-  capturing state.
+  Swift compiler version lower than 6.3, the macro doesn't capture state.

 If a captured value is an argument to the current function or is `self`, the
 compiler infers the value's type.
 Otherwise, explicitly specify the type of the